Kolio642/AandB-School-Site/DOCUMENTATION.md

 4. **Build Errors**:
    - Ensure all dependencies are installed and compatible
-   - Check for TypeScript errors with `npm run type-check`
+   - Check for TypeScript errors with `pnpm run type-check`
    - Verify Node.js version matches `.nvmrc` (use nvm if available)

 5. **Authentication Issues**: